 - To assist us in accommodating your housing needs, first, complete the University Housing application.

-- Then register with the Disability Services Office (DSO).
+- Then register with the Disability Resources Office (DRO).

 - We make every effort to provide reasonable accommodations to qualified students with disabilities.